I'm continuing to add to this page, so please contact me if you don't see something valuable listed!

 A Complete Listing of Literary Magazines is available on Every Writer's Resource.

-2016 Pushcart Prize Rankings of Literary Magazines thanks to Clifford Garstang.
+Annual Pushcart Prize Literary Magazine Rankings thanks to Clifford Garstang.

 New Pages posts regular Calls for Submissions.